 And one more important thing.
 Unfortunately, some banks are on the verge of failing because they focus on digitizing their products separately.
 Each digitization project within a single financial institution might have its own team of project managers and designers working on it, executing different visions and setting different goals.
 This causes fragmentation within the organization that might not harm the financial institution from the inside but will definitely have a negative impact on the customers.
 This is because customers see the experience as a connected, holistic flow, not separate fragments, and fragmentation breaks the customer experience by causing a lot of struggle and confusion.

-Perceiving all banking products as part of a single digital banking ecosystem rather than separate elements is crucial for successful digital transformation in banking for several reasons:
+Perceiving all banking products as part of a single digital banking ecosystem rather than separate elements is crucial for successful bank digital transformation for several reasons:

 Improved customer experience